relentless/OOWorkshop/Exercises.md

 ## Part 1: How to do OO in C#

-In these exercises we will learn the C# syntax and rules for object orientation in C# by building up an application.
+In these exercises we will learn the C# syntax and rules for object orientation in C# by building up an object model for products in a web store such as Amazon.
+This will be a console application.

 If you are not very familiar with OO, you may not finish this section.